Severe allergies: A Guide

 Bringing allergy medications onboard

-Persons with severe allergies should bring their allergy medications, including epinephrine auto-injectors, in their carry-on baggage and make sure that they can quickly access them.
+Persons with severe allergies should bring their allergy medications, including epinephrine auto-injectors, inhalers, and face coverings and gloves where these are used as precautions, in their carry-on baggage and make sure that they can quickly access them.

 The ATPDR do not require carriers to have epinephrine available for passengers, although some carriers may be required under other, safety-related regulations to have epinephrine in onboard emergency medical kits, and some carriers may choose to do so.
 However, passengers should not assume that a carrier will have epinephrine onboard during their travel nor should they rely on it as a substitute for their own allergy medications.